-It is expected that students applying to this program will have completed basic professional preparation, defined as the equivalent of three years of theory and analysis (tonal and post-tonal) and one semester of counterpoint.
+Students applying to this program are expected to have completed basic professional preparation, defined as the equivalent of three years of theory and analysis (tonal and post-tonal) and one semester of counterpoint.

-3. Language: Reading knowledge in French, German, or Italian (certification form required)
+- Reading knowledge in French, German or Italian

 - Completion of one (~15000–17000 words) or two (~7000–9000 words) analytical projects